p4lang/behavioral-model/docs/JSON_format.md

 a miss every time it is applied, and execute its default action.
 A dummy table has a const default action that is equal to the action `a` in the original source code that it is replacing.

+Note 2: Since May 2017 when [PR
+#653](https://github.com/p4lang/p4c/pull/653) was merged into p4c, p4c
+has always created tables with the value of `action_entry_const` equal to `action_const`.
+They are both true if the `default_action` in the P4 source code for the table is declared `const`, and both false if the `default_action` is not declared `const`.
+Also since 2017 and perhaps earlier, p4c has always included the key `default_entry` in all table definitions with `type` equal to `simple`.
+Since then it has _not_ included the key `default_entry` in table definitions with types that were not `simple` (i.e. tables with action profiles or action selectors).

+Note 3: p4c always creates the value of the `next_tables` key in one of these ways:
++ If you use the P4 constructs `t1.apply().hit` or `t1.apply().miss`,
+  and use that Boolean value to choose between two execution paths, e.g. in an `if` statement, then the table's `next_tables` value will contain the keys `__HIT__` and/or `__MISS__` to specify these two paths, and no other keys will be present.
++ If you do not use those P4 constructs, then the `next_tables` value will contain keys equal to the action names of the table.
+If the P4 program invokes the table using `switch (t1.apply().action_run)`, then in general the different action names can specify different next nodes to execute next, after the table is applied.
+If you do not use that construct, then the next node to be executed will be the same for all actions.

 The `match_type` for the table needs to follow the following rules:
 - If one match field is `range`, the table `match_type` has to be `range`